dabeann/dabeann.github.io/_posts/2023-12-05-an-exhibit-of-markdown.md

 It's sometimes handy for breaking things up.

-## Images

-Markdown can also contain images.
-I'll need to add something here sometime.

 ## Finally

 There's actually a lot more to Markdown than this.
 See the official [introduction][4] and [syntax][5] for more information.
 However, be aware that this is not using the official implementation, and this might work subtly differently in some of the little things.